 I’m a researcher interested in two main themes: how technology influences architecture, and how architecture influences people.

-Prior to joining WeWork, I was a senior researcher at CASE and I spent 7 years moonlighting as part of the design team completing Antoni Gaudí’s Sagrada Família.
-I have written for a number of organizations, including Architect Magazine, AD, and ArchDaily, and my research has been featured in publications such as The New York Times, Wired, and Fast Company.
+I originally studied architecture in New Zealand and later did a PhD in computational design at RMIT University in Australia.
+I now live in New York and work as a researcher for Hassell.
+Previously I was the Director of Research at WeWork, and before that, I was a senior researcher at CASE and spent seven years moonlighting as part of the design team completing Antoni Gaudí’s Sagrada Família.
+I have written for a number of publications, including Architect Magazine, AD, and ArchDaily.
+My research has been featured in magazines such as Wired, Fast Company, and The Harvard Business Review.